arjchenn/onelogin-add-role/README.md

 #**OneLogin Add Role**
-## A GUI-based Utility for adding user to a role in OneLogin from a spreadsheet
+## A GUI-based Utility for adding users to a role in OneLogin from a spreadsheet
 ###Build:
 requires Java 8
 *	git clone https://github.com/arjchenn/ioc-wizard.git